Image credit: w1nnersclub.com

 Where’s the beef?
 In 2018, Canada produced 1.3 million tonnes of beef and veal, and is the fifth largest global exporter of beef and cattle.
 And it takes 29 per cent fewer cattle in the breeding herd and 24 per cent less land to produce the same amount of beef in 2011 compared to 1981.
 As the world’s third largest pork exporter, Canada exports to more than 90 countries.

 But the distribution is unequal.
 Overlay politics and the original design of Confederation and you have the resource politics of the country laid out.
 Overlay population and you have the power balances and power conflicts within Canada.

 Our fisheries are located off our coasts.
 The cod fishery in the Atlantic that sustained us for centuries is still recovering from over-fishing.

 Our relative competitiveness is declining, despite government efforts, including the creating of superclusters.
 The sense that we go for bronze when we should go for gold is a source of concern especially when it comes to government procurement, regulatory overload and our overall tax burden as identified in the annual reports of the World Economic Forum.
-It is the subject of recent focus by our leading business associations, the Business Council of Canada, the Canadian Chamber of Commerce, and the Public Policy Forum.
+It's the subject of recent focus by our leading business associations, the Business Council of Canada and Canadian Chamber of Commerce and the Public Policy Forum.

 The U.S. is our biggest market, but this dependence comes at a price, especially for our oil and gas which are both sold at a discounted price.
 We need to diversify our trade and increase the number of Canadian companies that export.
 We need to make better use of the people-to-people relationships.
 Our active, global immigration adds about one per cent to our population each year and this adds to our people-to-people ties.